-The Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention(OPRC)) Regulations 1998 (SI 1988 No.1056) (as amended) state that certain UK ports, harbours and oil-handling facilities and all offshore installations on the UK Continental Shelf must submit OPRC Plans to the Maritime and Coastguard Agency (MCA) (in the case of ports, harbours and oil handling facilities) or the Department for Business, Energy and Industrial Strategy (in the case of offshore installations, as defined in the Regulation) for approval.
+The Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention(OPRC)) Regulations 1998 (SI 1988 No.1056) (as amended) state that certain UK ports, harbours and oil-handling facilities and all offshore installations on the UK Continental Shelf must submit OPRC Plans to the Maritime and Coastguard Agency (MCA) (in the case of ports, harbours and oil handling facilities) or the Department for Energy Security & Net Zero (DESNZ) (in the case of offshore installations, as defined in the Regulation) for approval.

-As part of the approvals process for ports, harbours and oil handling facilities to which the Regulations apply, the MCA require contingency plans to detail the contract they hold with an accredited third-party Tier 2 Oil Spill Response Organisations (OSROs).
-BEIS similarly require responsible persons of offshore installations to detail in Oil Pollution Emergency Plans (OPEPs) any arrangements in place with an OSRO.
+As part of the approvals process for ports, harbours, and oil handling facilities to which the Regulations apply, the MCA require contingency plans to detail the contract they hold with an accredited third-party Tier 2 Oil Spill Response Organisations (OSROs).
+The Offshore Petroleum Regulator for Environment & Decommissioning (OPRED) which is the offshore oil & gas environmental regulator and part of DESNZ similarly require responsible persons for offshore installations to detail in Oil Pollution Emergency Plans (OPEPs) any arrangements in place with an OSRO.

-OSRO's can apply for accrediation in a number of different categories
+OSRO's can apply for accreditation in a number of different categories.

-- Dispersant Application marine and / or air deployed - Sheltered/Enclosed Waters Ports, harbours, enclosed lochs etc - Coastal and Large Estuary Exposed shorelines, large estuaries etc - Offshore waters all unsheltered waters; - Shoreline clean up - Offshore Oil and Gas Activities (including pipelines) - Dispersant Application offshore oil and gas activities
+- Dispersant Application marine and / or air deployed. - Sheltered/Enclosed Waters Ports, harbours, enclosed lochs etc. - Coastal and Large Estuary Exposed shorelines, large estuaries etc - Offshore waters all unsheltered waters. - Shorelines clean up. - Offshore Oil and Gas Activities (including pipelines) - Dispersant Application offshore oil and gas activities